hermixy/GalileoGen2GPIO/README.md

 |46        | Output    | 0      |
 |07        | Output    | LED    |

-In order to reduce the amount of typing required, the Blinky demo provides a few functions to perform repetitive functions.
-These are implemented in gpioutils.c
+In order to reduce the amount of typing required, the _Blinky_ demo provides a few functions to perform repetitive functions.
+These are implemented in gpioutils.c:

 * __int gpio_alloc(int gpionum)__ - Allocates (exports) the requested GPIO
 * __int gpio_dealloc(int gpionum)__ - Deallocates (unexports) the requested GPIO